 You can lose the Chase Freedom grace period if you don’t pay your balance in full during any given month.
 When the grace period is not in effect, new purchases accrue interest immediately after being made.
 To regain Chase Freedom’s grace period after losing it, pay the monthly bill in full for two months in a row.

-Here are details on the Chase Freedom grace period:
+What you should know about the Chase Freedom grace period:

 What it is: The time period between the end of a monthly billing period and the payment due date, during which no interest accrues.

-The Chase Freedom grace period is the same grace period used for other Chase personal cards, 21 days.
+The same grace period applies for all Chase credit cards, not just for Chase Freedom.
 Credit card companies are not required by law to have a grace period.
-If they do, though, it must be at least 21 days.
+But if they do, it must be at least 21 days.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-.
+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.